Columns: Ensure component occupies available height

 <Columns component="ul"> <Column component="li"> ... </Column> <Column component="li"> ... </Column> </Columns>

-prop is only respected in combination with collapseBelow
+The reverse prop is only respected in combination with collapseBelow.

 This ensures the content is reversed on the same row, but follows the document order when collapsed.